GROUP COMPONENTS INTO ROOMS FOR MORE EFFICIENT LAYOUT

 Figure 3: Hiding the unrouted package allows you to see what you are routing without the rat’s nest of nets.

 In summary, the utilization of rooms and appearances within a board layout can simplify your layout of components.
-If the pcb design tool didn’t contain such features, you would spend a large amount of time laying out a board, and possibly result in not meet the deadlines.
+If the Printed Circuit Board design tool didn’t contain such features, you would spend a large amount of time laying out a PCB board, and possibly result in not meet the deadlines.
 Who would have thought that colors and grouping can make a large diﬀerence to a component placement layout?